-Griffin Travel Speaker review
+Griffin Travel Speaker full review

 Griffin’s compact little Travel Speaker isn’t powerful enough for an outdoor party, but it’s a handy option if you just want to listen to some music in a hotel room or when you’re lounging beside the pool on holiday.